Skip to main content

 Merged Middleware

-Please note that if the routes registered inside the group have a middleware, it will be merged with the group middleware, the group middleware will have precedence over the route middleware.
+Please note that if the routes registered inside the group have middleware, it will be merged with the group middleware.
+The group middleware will have precedence over the route middleware.

-We can also add same prefix for list of groups, i.e we can add /admin prefix for all admin routes, we can make it more professional by creating a function called adminRoutes that takes the callback function as an argument:
+We can also add the same prefix for a list of groups, i.e., we can add an /admin prefix for all admin routes.
+We can make it more professional by creating a function called adminRoutes that takes the callback function as an argument:

 src/app/admin/routes.ts